 For instance, many beginning freelance writers earn around 10 cents a word (or $100 per 1000 words) at content agencies.
 So, if you caught the attention of a client, ask for a higher rate, like 15 or 20 cents a word.
 Even if they don’t agree, you can still negotiate for a slightly lower rate that’s better than the usual beginner rate.
 Remember: it’s always easier negotiating down than up, so start with a high quote.

-Take advantage of this.
-When the time comes for you to renegotiate your contract, offer your client additional services to help them reach their long-term goals.
 For instance, if your client wants to improve their search engine optimization (SEO) strategy and rank higher in online searches, offer to include keyword research in your blog writing services.
 Or if your editor is overloaded with work, offer to take on certain tasks like image sourcing to make their job easier.

-These tasks don’t have to eat too much of your time.
+These tasks don’t have to eat up too much of your time.
 In fact, as you keep working for your client, you’ll find your overall speed and proficiency at completing your tasks will improve.
 Smart freelancers also invest in themselves by taking courses and adding to their existing skillset so they can provide more benefits for their employers.

-And since you’re in a position to offer more benefits and services for your clients, you’ll also be in a much better place to negotiate a higher payrate.
+And since you’re in a position to offer more benefits and services for your clients, you’ll also be in a much better place to negotiate a higher pay rate.
 Keep in mind: negotiations often go better if you can show your clients specific deliverable ways you can continue to be valuable for them.

 For instance, I recently contacted a client to let her know PayPal was taking a percentage out of all the paychecks she delivered to me.
 She immediately wrote back, letting me know I could add the amount of the fees to my invoices so those extra expenses would be covered.